languidphoton/ralts/README.md

 % python3 pip install pathlib docopt PyYAML rich bdfr
 ```

-The `bdfr` module is a multi-purpose Reddit post downloader, and loads in quite a few other modules.
+The `bdfr` module is a large multi-purpose Reddit post downloader, and loads in quite a few other modules.

 Here's the output of the `./ralts.py -h` command: